erkara/cancer_immunology/README.md

 Matlab implementation of several problems.
 I did my best to provide useful comments whenever possible in these codes.
 Organization of the folders are as follows;

-1.  [cartMath](cartMath.md): we tried to replicate most of the results from "[A Mathematical Model of CAR-T Immunotherapyin Preclinical Studies of Hematological Cancers](https://pubmed.ncbi.nlm.nih.gov/34208323/)** by Barros et.al.
+1.  *cartMath*: we tried to replicate most of the results from **[A Mathematical Model of CAR-T Immunotherapyin Preclinical Studies of Hematological Cancers](https://pubmed.ncbi.nlm.nih.gov/34208323/)** by Barros et.al.
 Every matlab file refers to the corresponding figure in the paper.
 Carefully read the comments at the beginning of each code.

-2.  [lectures](../lectures.md): matlab implementations of some of the topics we discussed, such as solving ODEs in matlab, parameter fitting etc.
+2.  *lectures*: matlab implementations of some of the topics we discussed, such as solving ODEs in matlab, parameter fitting etc.

-3.  [assignments](assignments.md): assignment and suggested solution.
+3.  *assignments*: assignment and suggested solution.
 We actually do not that much(:

-4.  [papers](papers.md): these are the papers we used throughout the semester.
+4.  *papers*: these are the papers we used throughout the semester.
 The ones numbered [1-5] will be presented by the groups in the class.

-5.  [presentations](presentations.md): we will post our presentations in this folder, hand on, coming soon...
+5.  *presentations*: we will post our presentations in this folder, hand on, coming soon...